 Dallas-based Richards Group is almost certainly the world's biggest single-owner ad agency.
 Although founder Stan Richards controls 100% of the equity of the full-service shop, it has for many years operated an unconventional open-door policy in which there are no departmental divisions among staff and no one (except the CFO) has a private office.
+"A peaceable kingdom" is how Stan Richards liked to describe it.
 Another rule that breaks with the industry standard is that Richards traditionally declines to defend reviews of client accounts.
 Clients either choose to stay or choose to go, and the agency prefers not to get involved in competition for the business.
-In 2007 it overtook Doner to become America's largest independent agency by revenues, and maintained that position until 2016 (when it was finally overtaken by Wieden & Kennedy).
-Advertising Age estimated revenues of $195m for 2017.
-Despite the widespread consolidation within the industry, the agency says it is definitely not for sale, "not now, not ever".
-The agency is run by a group of principals, headed by Stan Richards, who turned 85 in 2017.
-After he departs, ownership will transfer to a non-profit foundation.
-Glenn Dady, Gary Gibson and Mike Malone comprise the leadership council, with Scot Dykema as de facto CFO.
+Most have traditionally chosen to stay: as of early 2020, Motel 6 had been with Richards for 35 years; Home Depot for 27.
+In 2007, Richards overtook Doner to become America's largest independent agency by revenues, and maintained that position until 2016 (when it was itself finally overtaken by Wieden & Kennedy).
+Advertising Age estimated revenues of $201m for 2019.
+Despite the widespread consolidation within the industry, the agency has said repeatedly that it is not for sale, "not now, not ever".
+It is run by a group of principals, headed by Stan Richards, who turned 88 in 2020.
+He has pledged to transfer ownership to a non-profit foundation after he departs.
+The agency's profits are already shared out between all employees.
+In January 2020, Richards handed over the role of principal to Glenn Dady, a longtime member of the three-man leadership council.
+Gary Gibson and Mike Malone are the other two council members, with Scot Dykema as de facto CFO.
 However, none of the staff has a specific title although they do have particular areas of responsibility.
+In September 2020, all seemed well in Stan Richards' "peaceable kingdom".
+All that was overturned by a few incredibly ill-chosen words spoken by its figurehead during a client meeting in early October.
+The resulting defection of virtually all the agency's biggest clients - including Motel 6 and Home Depot - prompted Richards' own resignation a few days later.
+The surviving management team must now fight to win back their estranged clients.

 Which clients does Richards Group handle?
 Find out more from the Adbrands Account Assignments database